This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Cloudway’s partnership with Cloudflare Enterprise adds another layer of speed and performance to its core server infrastructure.
 With its global CDN, it pushes the hosting performance beyond good and makes faster website pages available to users regardless of location.

-EasyWP also has free CDN for its Turbo and SuperSonic hosting plans, but it does not provide the same features, speed, and performance as Cloudflare Enterprises’ solution.
+EasyWP also has a free CDN for its Turbo and SuperSonic hosting plans, but it does not provide the same features, speed, and performance as Cloudflare Enterprise’s solution.

 Hosting Features

 EasyWP offers basic or essential hosting features compared to today’s cloud hosting features.
-There is nothing out of the ordinary or fantastic jaw-dropping hosting features.
+There are no out-of-the-ordinary or fantastic, jaw-dropping hosting features.

 Here is what you get for hosting with EasyWP: